 This new series is called “Successful Queries” and I’m posting actual query letters that succeeded in getting writers signed with agents.
 In addition to posting the actual query letter, we will also get to hear thoughts from the agent as to why the letter worked.

-The 37th installment in this series is with agent Rebecca Strauss (McIntosh & Otis) and her author, Allie Larkin, for the women’s fiction novel, Stay (which was just published this week by Dutton!).
+The 37th installment in this series is with agent Rebecca Strauss f(ormerly of McIntosh & Otis and now at DeFiore & Company as of 2013)and her author, Allie Larkin, for the women’s fiction novel, Stay (which was just published this week by Dutton!).

 Dear Ms. Strauss,